 Dhundi and boys

-Another tale has it that once upon a time in the Kingdom of Prithu, a horrible ogress called Dhundhi began to trouble the children.
+Another tale has it that once upon a time, in the Kingdom of Prithu, a horrible ogress called Dhundhi began to trouble the children.
 She had received a boon from Lord Shiva, which protected her from getting harmed by Gods, men, weapons, heat, cold, snow, or rain, making her more or less indestructible.
 However, Shiva had also given her a curse whereby boys could be dangerous to her.

 On the first day of spring, the group of boys collected firewood, lit it alight, and started dancing, and the consumption of bhang intoxicated them.
-In the influence of intoxication, they chased Dhundi to the Kingdom’s border by making loud noises, shouting obscenities, hurling insults, and beating drums until she left the place forever.
+Then, in the influence of intoxication, they chased Dhundi to the Kingdom’s border by making loud noises, shouting obscenities, hurling insults, and beating drums until she left the place forever.
 In this tradition, people consume bhang on this day, have bonfires, play the drums, sing, and dance.